sakshamgulati/beautiful-jekyll/aboutme.md

 I make data speak and use data science to drive business-oriented results.

 As a full-stack Data Scientist at Rogers, I engineer end-to-end pipelines from ETL and data transformation to inferencing using Azure Machine Learning Modules.
 Alongside, I regularly translate and communicate my big data deep-dive results to stakeholders and clients in plain business language.
-I am well versed with tools and technologies such as MS Azure ML Studio, Google Cloud Platform, Databricks, Python, PySpark, Docker, Heroku, Streamlit and Streamlit.
+I am well versed with tools and technologies such as MS Azure ML Studio, Google Cloud Platform, Databricks, Python, PySpark, Docker, Heroku, Streamlit and Tableau.

 On my weekends, I volunteer as a Data Science Mentor and help students break into Data Science and Analytics.